Team236/team236.github.io/README.md

 # [team236.github.io](https://team236.github.io)
 ## A 'modern' 236 website
-This is a potential website
+This is a potential website for First Robotics Team 236 'TechnoTicks.'\
-Code by Woody and Mike
+Code by Woody, Mike, and GitHub user ko-sako "Kayo"\
+\
-Be careful if you touch the code; MY CODE IS KIND OF BAD AND WILL BREAK. - Thanks Woody
+Be careful when touching the code; MY CODE IS BAD AND WILL BREAK.\
+Thanks,\
+Woody (self-proclaimed head website coder)